typhonius/acquia_cli/README.md

 Alternatively, follow the below steps for a manual installation.
 1. Copy the `default.acquiacli.yml` file to your project root and name it `acquiacli.yml`.
-1. Add your Acquia email address to the `acquiacli.yml` file.
-1. Add either your [CloudAPI private key](https://accounts.acquia.com/account/security) (preferred) or Acquia password to the `acquiacli.yml` file.
+1. Add your Acquia key and secret to the `acquiacli.yml` file.
 1. Optionally add your Cloudflare email address and API key to the `acquiacli.yml` file.